Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Weak model sets of maximal density

-\subsection{Weak model sets of maximal density}
+\section{Weak model sets of maximal density}

 In this section, we apply the preceding considerations to the study of weak model sets of maximal density.
 This will allow us to recover various recent results.
-For generalities on cut and project schemes we refer to Appendix \ref{appendix:cp}.
+For more details on cut-and-project schemes (CPS) as well as for the notation used below, we refer to Appendix~\ref{appendix:cp}.